Palkesh91/Bank-System/readme.txt

 Project will not match asper the guidlines.
-Because Some or the thing I don't know how to implement Code is in a single file Because i'm facing many error while making a seprate file and run it.
+Because Some of the thing I don't know how to implement Code is in a single file Because i'm facing many error while making a seprate file and run it.